At Lakeshore Bone & Joint Institute, we have one standard of care for all—the best.

 We do not want any patient to suffer undue financial hardship because of their misfortune.

 If you are having difficulty with your account, please do not hesitate to request a meeting with our accounting department where a confidential discussion may help resolve your problem.
-For your convenience, payments for your office visits may be made by cash, check, or credit card.
+For your convenience, payments for your office visits may be made by check or credit card.

 For Lakeshore Bone & Joint Institute office visits, payment is expected on the day of your office visit.
 You will be provided information and a form to use in claiming the reimbursement from your insurance company, but we will not file claims for you unless we have a prior agreement with your insurance carrier.